koko20130101/uData/src/pages/login/README.md

-# Login
+# Welcome

-The Login page renders a login form with email/password by default and an optional username field.
+Welcome is a splash screen that displays some info about the app and directs the user to log in our create an account.